 Do I need a journaling app built specifically for managers?

 Not strictly.
-Some managers journal effectively in Apple Notes or Notion.
-But purpose-built apps reduce setup friction, provide relevant prompts, and remove blank-page anxiety.
-If you've tried general journaling apps and stopped, the issue is likely prompts and habit design, not willpower.
+Some managers journal fine in Apple Notes or Notion.
+But purpose-built apps reduce setup friction and give you relevant prompts instead of an empty screen.
+If you've tried general journaling apps and stopped after a week, the problem probably wasn't willpower.
+It was the app not meeting you halfway.

 Is data privacy a concern with journaling apps?